NATsCodes/ProcessHollowing/README.md

 # Process-Hollowing
 This is a Process Hollowing POC in CPP

-This is a simple CPP program for Process Hollowing.
--

-Usage:
+<h4>Usage:</h4>

-Process Hollowing.exe [Host Process File] [Injectet File]
+Process Hollowing.exe [Host Process File] [Injected File]

-- Host_Process_File - PE file wich will serve as the host process for the Injectet File.
+- Host Process File - PE file wich will serve as the host process for the Injectet File.

-- Injectet_File - PE file wich will be injectet in to the host process.
+- Injected File - PE file wich will be injectet in to the host process.

 Notes: